surister/queryzen/queryzen-docs/docs/tutorials/python/creating_a_zen.md

 #     executions=[])
 ```

-This will create a Zen with name `"myzen"` and the collection `"main"`.
-If you run it again, it will create
+This will create a Zen with name `myzen` and the default collection `main`.
+If you another zen with the same name, it will create a new version of the zen, that is, if you don't specify a version.

-a new version of the query.
-The default is `AUTO`, this means that the backend will automatically
+The default version is `AUTO`, this means that the backend will automatically handle versioning,
-handle versioning, they are monotonically increasing integers.
+they are monotonically increasing integers.

-You can change the query and descriptions on new versions to reflect the evolution of your query.
+You can change the query, descriptions and default parameters values on new versions
+to reflect the evolution of your query.

 ```python
 zen = qz.create('myzen', query='select 2')